Vortyne/pureRGB/README.md

 Blazer - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.

-Zumi - share some knowledge about coding plus helping to prevent ROM bank overflow.
+ZoomTen - share some knowledge about coding plus helping to prevent ROM bank overflow amongst other things.

+Plague von Karma & Martha, the Programmer Girl - inspiration plus a shitload of things related to Kanto Expansion Pak development through extremely well explained commits and insane Gen I research.